 Clearly, lessons still need to be learned.
 Historians are beginning to make important contributions that directly address these pressing social issues.
-This means understanding not only what happened, but how and why within specific historical contexts.
-What were staff thinking and feeling about people in their care?
+This means understanding not only what happened, but how and why certain events took place at particular periods in time.
+What were staff attitudes towards the people in their care?
 How did cultural and psychological mechanisms allow acts of harm to remain ‘unnoticed’ and normalized within the system?

 For the ‘Cultures of Harm’ project, funded by the Wellcome Trust, I will return to the extensive documentation generated by abuse inquiries that took place during the 1970s.
-My main focus will be on those relating to the Whittingham Hospital in Lancashire and South Ockendon Hospital in East London, both of which concern people who were in need of long-term care particularly older people and those with intellectual disabilities.
-A close analysis of these records, including thousands of pages of interview transcripts and witness testimonies, will reveal a deeper understanding of the prevailing belief systems, attitudes and practices that gave rise to and perpetuated abusive behaviours.
+My main focus will be on the Whittingham Hospital in Lancashire, which concerns mainly older people in need of long-term care.
+A close analysis of these records, including interview transcripts and witness testimonies, will reveal a deeper understanding of the prevailing belief systems, attitudes and practices that gave rise to and perpetuated abusive behaviours.

 Many of the attitudes leading to abuse and neglect can be traced back to the nineteenth century, or earlier.
 My research begins at the end of the Second World War, when living and working conditions in mental hospitals had sunk to appalling depths: buildings were run down, staff were in short supply, and most wards were locked.
 It was from this period, the 1940s, that ‘the hospital’ began to be reconceptualised as pathogenic in its own right.
 New studies into institutions by sociologists, the best known of which was Erving Goffman’s Asylums (1961), demonstrated how the processes, systems and routines – ‘the culture’ – of the mental hospital turned patients into malleable bodies that could be managed and controlled.